-90% of the time, installing the GIDS applet on NFC enabled javacard is a cheaper and more secure solution !
+This product is in status end of life.
+It is sold but not recommended for new deployment.
+We recommend installing the GIDS applet on NFC enabled javacard is a cheaper and more secure solution !

 NFC Connector is a solution to emulate cryptographic smart card functionalities for RFID tags or memory cards.
 With this solution, tags can virtually store certificates and be used in any smart card scenarios like login, signature or encryption.
 This solution is compatible with EIDAuthenticate or Active Directory for smart card logon.
 This solution do not rely on the user password at all.

 - Windows XP SP3 or Windows 2003 SP2 or later.

 - A NFC Tag recognized by the card reader, like